-- (1) Each committee of the Board has at least one female member and three of our four committees currently have female chairs. - (2) None of the directors have self-identified as an Indigenous person or as a person with a disability. - (3) Including AltaGas' executive team and executive leadership at the Utilities and Midstream businesses.
+- (1) Each committee of the Board has at least one female member and three of our four committees currently have female chairs.
+With Ms. Sullivan not standing for re-election, the number of women on the Board will be reduced to four or 40%. - (2) None of the directors have self-identified as an Indigenous person or as a person with a disability. - (3) Including AltaGas' executive team and executive leadership at AltaGas' major subsidiaries as required by the CBCA.
 The aspirational goals for gender and under-represented groups apply to a larger pool of individuals than is caught by the definition of senior management for purposes of the CBCA and includes all vice-presidents, senior vice presidents and executives across the organization.
-Under-represented groups for purposes of our aspirational goal includes people who identify as racial and ethnically diverse, Indigenous Peoples, LGBTQIA2S+, veterans and people with disabilities. - (4) Three of the individuals are included in more than one category.
-Two of seven members of AltaGas' executive team are women (29%) and one of the women is also ethnically/racially diverse (visible minority) (14%).
-Of the 19 individuals included for purposes of the CBCA definition, three are included in more than one designated group. - (5) None of the Executive Officers have self-identified as an Indigenous person or as a person with a disability.
+Under-represented groups for purposes of our aspirational goal includes people who identify as racial and ethnically diverse, Indigenous Peoples, LGBTQIA2S+, veterans and people with disabilities. - (4) One of the six members of AltaGas' executive team is a woman (17%) and one is ethnically/racially diverse (visible minority) (17%).
+Of the 18 individuals included for purposes of the CBCA definition, three are included in more than one designated group. - (5) None of the Executive Officers have self-identified as an Indigenous person or as a person with a disability.

-Stakeholder Engagement and Community Involvement
+Stakeholder Engagement and Community Partnerships

 AltaGas operates in many diverse jurisdictions and recognizes that each community has unique needs.
 This is the foundation from which we engage with our stakeholders.

 To meet each community's individual needs, we strive to build long-term, collaborative relationships that are based on trust and a willingness to listen, learn and adapt.
 We take an inclusive approach to our Indigenous partnerships and our global customer relationships to ensure we respect traditions, culture and perspectives as we work to ensure mutually beneficial solutions to generate long-term value for all stakeholders.
 Our Indigenous Engagement Guidelines ensure a consistent approach is applied to engagement practices, areas of focus for economic and social benefit and record-keeping.
-Longer-term initiatives include training, employment, contracting, supplier procurement, environmental protection, and community investment.
-We believe this approach to stakeholder engagement has been key to our success in building world class projects.